renanleitev/dopy/README.md

 ## Installation/Configuration

-1. Download the rar file ("Dopy.rar") on [Releases](https://github.com/renanleitev/dopy/releases), extract and execute the "Dopy.exe" app located in Dopy/dist.
+1. Download the latest rar file ("Dopy.rar") on [Releases](https://github.com/renanleitev/dopy/releases), extract and execute the "Dopy.exe" app located in Dopy/dist.
-2. Optional: If you have Python installed, just run the "Dopy.py" script located in the main folder.
+2. Optional: If you have Python installed, just run the "dopy_final.py" script located in the main folder (latest release).
 3. Follow the instructions on the screen, it will ask about what you want to open (files, folders, documents, musics, videos, programs...).
-4. After the setup, close the app and reopen to start the automatization.
+4. After the setup, press 'Executar automação' and reopen to start the automatization.
 5. Grab some coffee and wait the program to finish the job :)

 ## Changing the configuration file

 1. After the first run, two files will be generated in Dopy/dist: "listaprograma.txt" (for programs) and "listasite.txt" (for websites).
+2. You can edit the order of programs/websites using Dopy, but feel free to edit the files if you wish.
-2. Programs: to change the order of events or even change what will be opened, open "listaprograma.txt" and change the category (folder, music, documents) or the name of the program/file/folder.
+3. Programs: to change the order of events or even change what will be opened, open "listaprograma.txt" and change the category (folder, music, documents) or the name of the program/file/folder.
-3. Sites: open "listaprograma.txt", to change which browser will be opened, just change the browser name (leave "application:" text intact); to modify the order of the sites or even change the name of the site, change the name of the sites below the browser name.
+4. Sites: open "listaprograma.txt", to change which browser will be opened, just change the browser name (leave "application:" text intact); to modify the order of the sites or even change the name of the site, change the name of the sites below the browser name.
-4. Optional: You can delete "listaprograma.txt" or "listasite.txt" and open "Dopy.exe" again to generate another configuration file.
+5. Optional: You can delete "listaprograma.txt" or "listasite.txt" and open "Dopy.exe" again to generate another configuration file.

 ## Roadmap